spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/integrate-algolia.md

 title: Integrate Algolia
 description: Find out how you can integrate Algolia into your Spryker shop
 template: howto-guide-template
+last_updated: Feb 23, 2023
 ---

+This document describes how to integrate [Algolia](docs/pbc/all/search/{{page.version}}/third-party-integrations/algolia.html) into a Spryker sho.

 ## Prerequisites

-The Algolia app requires the following Spryker modules:
+To start integration, the Algolia app requires the following Spryker modules:

 * `spryker/catalog: "^5.8.0"`
 * `spryker/catalog-extension: "^1.0.0"`